 A 2013 study by the same authors looked at the effects of yoga in adolescent women, but this time specifically looking at endocrine parameters (Anti-mullerian hormone (AMH), luteinizing hormone (LH), follicle stimulating hormone (FSH), testosterone, prolactin, body–mass index (BMI), hirsutism, and menstrual frequency) before and after 12 weeks.
 Adolescents in the yoga study practiced for 1 hour per day for 12 weeks, while the other group simply practiced conventional physical exercises.
 At the end of the 12 weeks, they found that yoga was better at reducing AMH, LH, and testosterone and improving menstrual frequency.

 You obviously have your pick when it comes to exercise.
 I would choose something based on what you like to do (if you hate yoga, don’t do it) and what your goals are.
-I personally want to decrease my HOMA-IR value, so choosing HIIT and yoga might be the way to go.
+If you want to decrease your insulin resistance then HIIT or aerobic exercise may be the way to go.
 Similarly, if decreasing your androgens is important, then perhaps you try out resistance training.

 Plan exercise with a friend who will not be happy if you don’t show up

 If you’re travelling, figure out how you will schedule in some exercise

 Keep track of how much you exercise (ie. I put stickers on my recycling calendar)

 Pair activities (ie. Watching Netflix?
 Exercise at the same time)

 If you found this information helpful, please sign up for my monthly newsletter called The Flow for great and informative content like this!